MusicPlayerDaemon/MPD/doc/protocol.rst

     only a part of the playlist.

-    The ``POSITION`` parameter specifies where the songs will be inserted into the queue.
+    The ``POSITION`` parameter specifies where the songs will be inserted into the queue; it can be relative as described in :ref:`addid <command_addid>`.
 (This requires specifying the range as well; the special value `0:` can be used if the whole playlist shall be loaded at a certain queue position.)

 .. _command_playlistadd: